Quantifying the Generalization Gap in Seizure Detection: A Large-Scale Empirical Benchmark via the SzCORE Challenge: Results

+Post-hoc Wilcoxon signed-rank tests with Holm-Bonferroni correction (Table~\ref{tab:stat_results}) demonstrate that there is no statistically significant difference ($p_{corr} > 0.05$) between the top-ranked \textit{HySEIZa v1} and the F1-leader \textit{Sz Transformer}.
+The effect size between these two contrasting architectures is negligible (Cliff's $\delta = 0.01$).

+Seven leading architectures are statistically indistinguishable from the rank-leader as shown in the critical difference diagram (Figure~\ref{fig:rank-heatmap}).
+Conversely, classical baselines like \textit{Random Forest} and \textit{Channel-adaptive classifier} were significantly outperformed with large effect sizes (Cliff's $\delta > 0.6$).

 The agreement between the algorithms is shown in Figure~\ref{fig:panel-detections}.
 It shows that a single seizure event was missed by all algorithms, and that the seizure with the most detections was detected by 26 out of the 28 algorithms.
 Notably, the figure also shows low agreement between false positives, with less than 25\% of the algorithms agreeing on 91\% of the false detections.
 This suggests that false positives are largely idiosyncratic to individual algorithms rather than stemming from universally misleading artifacts in the data.
+We also found that hard-to-detect seizures (<25\% detection) are substantially shorter (median 48 s vs. 118 s for easy seizures (>75\% detection), suggesting that brief ictal patterns often fall below the processing windows of current algorithms, which range from 1 to 600 s in submissions.
+Hard seizures are also less frequently nocturnal (22.5\%) than easy ones (27.8\%), indicating that time-of-day is not a primary failure mode.
+At the subject level, 15 of the 65 subjects (23\%) recorded $F_1 = 0$ in all top-5 algorithms simultaneously, pointing to patient-specific electrographic patterns not captured by any submission, rather than a systematic framework failure.
+The one seizure missed by all 28 algorithms occurred during the day.

 The difference between the performance reported by algorithm developers on their self-selected datasets and the event-based F1-score on the challenge evaluation dataset is represented in Figure~\ref{fig:self_repored_vs_challenge}.
 This comparison starkly illustrates that nearly all algorithms strongly overestimated their performance compared to the results obtained on this independent test set, highlighting a critical challenge in the field regarding generalizability and the necessity of standardized, independent benchmarking.